-Despite being one of Africa’s smallest countries, Eswatini has a diverse topography and climate.
+Despite being one of Africa’s smallest countries, Eswatini has an impressive, diverse topography and climate.
 Unfortunately, the same cannot be said for its electricity infrastructure.